awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 * `config` {object}
   * `role` {Role} "MASTER" or "VIEWER".
   * `channelARN` {string} ARN of a channel that exists in the AWS account.
-  * `cahnnelEndpoint` {string} KVS Signaling Service endpoint.
+  * `channelEndpoint` {string} KVS Signaling Service endpoint.
 Should be the "WSS" endpoint from calling the `GetSignalingChannel` API.
   * `region` {string} AWS region that the channel exists in.
   * `clientId` {string} Identifier to uniquely identify this client when connecting to the KVS Signaling Service.
 Required if the `role` is "VIEWER".
 A value should not be provided if the `role` is "MASTER".
   * `credentials` {object}